 Exams: There will be two "mid-term" exams and a comprehensive final exam.
-The dates for the "mid-term" exams are Thursday, July 14 and Monday, August 1.
-The final exam will be on the last day of classes Thursday, August 18, 2011 during the class time.
-There will be no make-up exams.
+The "mid-term" exams are scheduled as follows: Thursday, October 25, 2012 and Monday, November 26, 2012.
+The final exam is scheduled for two hours on Tuesday, December 11, 2012 from 1pm to 3pm.
+(Notice that the final exam time is set by the school.
+I did my best to copy it right from the schedule.
+Please verify that I did it right.)
 If you are unable to take an exam for a very serious reason verified in writing, please see me beforehand.
 This does not apply to the final exam which cannot be taken neither early nor late.